cjbarker/cjbarker.com/content/about.md

 <img style="width: auto; height: 100%; float: right; margin: 8px; border-radius: 8px;"  src="/lego_cj.jpg" alt="Lego (non-action) figure CJ" width="350" />

-First and foremost, CJ is a husband and father.
+First and foremost, CJ is a father.

 He is also a technologist, software developer/architect, and manager who is enthusiastic about the information security domain.
 Lastly, he's a passionate [drummer and musician](/music) that plays the piano and guitar poorly.
 He does not enjoy referring to himself in the 3rd person.